 - Offer better application security

 ABAC eliminates having to make very manual updates to permissions for roles and groups.
 Every time your business rules and requirements are changing, extensive resources are put into updating and maintaining access controls to reflect those changes.
-Once attributes are defined you can let the data automate the entire permissions system where access is either permitted or denied based on the attributes of the identity and the resource.
+Once attributes are defined you can let the data automate the entire permissions system.
+That’s where access is either permitted or denied based on the attributes of the identity and the resource.
 These fine-grained, dynamic access controls make managing authorization a considerably easier task.
 If identities or environments change, so do the resources they can access.
 Administrators only need to change attribute values rather than constantly making manual updates to the relationships between identities and resources.

 ABAC also provides the ability to easily define and enforce segregation of duties, for example: